 $printername = $printer.name

-$newprinter = $replacements | where {$_.old -like "*$printername*"| select -expandproperty new
+$newprinter = $replacements | where {$_.old -like "*$printername*"} | select -expandproperty new

 $newprinterpath = '\\NewPrintServer\'+$newprinter

-write-host "Replacing... $printername with $newprinterpath"
+write-host "Replacing... $printername with

-(new-Object -com WScript.Network).AddWindowsPrinterConnection($newprinterpath| out-null
+(new-Object -com WScript.Network).AddWindowsPrinterConnection($newprinterpath) | out-null

 $printer.delete()